 What: Paddle on the Androscoggin River from Gilead to Bethel

 When: Saturday, September 2 from 9:00 a.m. — 2:00 p.m.

 Where: Bethel Outdoor Adventure 121 Mayville Road (Route 2) in Bethel

-Logistics: We’ll meet at 9:00 a.m. at Bethel Outdoor Adventure (121 Mayville Road/ Route 2), park our vehicles, and take the 10:00 a.m. shuttle to the Gilead boat launch.
-We’ll enjoy a leisurely three-hour paddle on this easy stretch of the river and be back at our vehicles around 2:00 p.m.
-Be sure to bring along your lunch as we’ll take a break mid-way on the banks of the river.
+Logistics: We met at 9:00 a.m. at Bethel Outdoor Adventure (121 Mayville Road/ Route 2), parked our vehicles, and took the 10:00 a.m. shuttle to the Gilead boat launch.
+We enjoyed a leisurely three-hour paddle on this easy stretch of the river and were back at our vehicles around 2:00 p.m.
+We took a break mid-way on the banks of the river to enjoy our lunches.
 NRCM has been a leader in protecting and restoring the health of Maine’s rivers for more than 50 years.
 From establishing the Allagash Wilderness Waterway; to restoring freer flowing waters and native fisheries on the Kennebec, Penobscot, and St. Croix rivers; to protecting Maine from metallic mining pollution.
-This is a great opportunity to meet some NRCM staff and board members, network with others who love Maine’s environment, celebrate NRCM’s work protecting Maine’s rivers, and of course enjoy a lovely day of paddling on the Androscoggin!
+This was a great opportunity to meet some NRCM staff and board members, network with others who love Maine’s environment, celebrate NRCM’s work protecting Maine’s rivers, and of course enjoy a lovely day of paddling on the Androscoggin!